 If you are experiencing serious medical symptoms, seek emergency treatment immediately.

 You may experience headaches with dizziness when you are pregnant.
 Hormones are likely responsible for both, explains the American Pregnancy Association.
 These hormones cause your blood vessels to relax, which helps blood nourish your baby more easily.
 Unfortunately, this causes a lower blood pressure in the mother-to-be, which can cause dizziness and headaches.
 Other causes of these maladies during pregnancy may be lack of sleep, low blood sugar and dehydration from vomiting.
 Getting enough rest, standing up slowly from a sitting or lying down position, and eating well may help relieve both headaches and dizziness during pregnancy.
 If you develop a severe headache, or if you find yourself fainting, contact your health care provider.

-Hypertension, or high blood pressure, usually has no symptoms.
+Hypertension, or high blood pressure, usually has no symptoms 2.
 In fact, high blood pressure is sometimes called "the silent killer" because you may experience organ damage, heart attack or stroke without noticing any symptoms of the disorder.
-According to KidsHealth, in severe cases, you may experience headaches, dizziness, nausea and nosebleeds.
-If you know that you have hypertension and you have any of these symptoms, contact your doctor immediately.
+If you know that you have hypertension and you have any of these symptoms, contact your doctor immediately 2.

 Migraines are often associated with headaches, their most common symptom.
 During or in-between headaches, however, migraine sufferers often experience dizziness, or vertigo.
 The Vestibular Disorders Association reports that about 25 percent of patients who suffer from migraines also suffer from spells of dizziness 1.
 Treatments for migraine sufferers include diet changes and medications.